varojo/mercedes-benz-challenge/BRIEF_REPORT.md

 Here I will clarify some details about the provided solution.

+### Notice

+It is important to note that all the domain names that are referred in this project are domain names from my LAN.

 ## Section "Technical Requirements"
 - "Implement the microservice in one of the following languages: Golang, Java, or Python."
   - Done in Java.